DioniPinho/Workshop-Firebase/README.md

 # Workshop-Firebase
-Workshop with firebase and Kotlin.
+Workshop with Firebase and Kotlin.

 Generate your **Google sign in** and **Firebase storage** api keys.